Retrieves a connection definition from the Data Catalog.

 The name of the connection definition to retrieve.

 Allows you to retrieve the connection metadata without returning the password.
-For instance, the AWS Glue console uses this flag to retrieve the connection, and does not display the password.
+For instance, the Glue console uses this flag to retrieve the connection, and does not display the password.
 Set this parameter when the caller might not have permission to use the KMS key to decrypt the password, but it does have permission to access the rest of the connection properties.

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by

 --generate-cli-skeleton.
 If other arguments are provided on the command line, those values will override the JSON-provided values.
 It is not possible to pass arbitrary binary values using a JSON-provided value as the string will be taken literally.
 This may not be specified along with